gitduohub/Harkinius/README.md

 VBScript-based application.
 Based off of and music/images sourced from "Snoop Hark" and "Harkinian Dancing (Blue Screen)" by Jimmy Davis on Youtube.

-The app will prompt for a password.
-The password is ganonisahoax.

 This app has two modes:

 Non Malicious: